-Although the cap toe shoe isn’t a specific style in itself, it’s a structural or aesthetic property that can be found on many different dress shoes.
-From Oxfords to Bluchers, it’s a popular ornament and adds to both the visual appeal and dressiness of the footwear.
+Although the cap-toe dress shoe isn’t a specific style in itself, it’s a structural or aesthetic property found on many different dress shoes.
+From Oxfords to Bluchers, it’s a popular ornament that adds to both the visual appeal and dressiness of the footwear.

-In this guide, we’ll cover everything you need to know about Cap-Toe shoes including:
+In this guide, we’ll cover everything you need to know about Cap-Toe dress shoes, including:

 You can scroll down to read the guide in its entirety or use the links above to jump ahead!